pupplecat/solana-agent-demo/README.md

 - **API Key Issues**: Verify your `GEMINI_API_KEY` is valid and has sufficient quota.
 - **Wallet Errors**: Check your `WALLET_KEYPAIR` file path and Solana RPC connection.
 - **Long Messages**: If messages don't wrap, resize the terminal or report a bug.
+- **Docker Issues**: Ensure Docker is running, and the wallet file path is correctly mounted.

 ## Contributing